 We found that the existing load ran acceptably on two servers, but with anticipated growth to Epix’s I/O and CPU load, more hardware should be considered.
 As expected, performance didn’t degrade linearly, and the existence of some very large and resource-hungry end users within Epix’s platform meant that we saw much higher I/O latency on the servers during the fire drill test.

 We ordered a fourth server to ensure that there would be sufficient capacity for expanding the service, and servicing resource hungry clients.
 We also mitigated high I/O latency by installing NVMe drives in the existing servers, providing high speed data access, allowing us to reconfigure the database layer to have temporary tablespace (scratch area for sorting large query data, etc) on the non-replicated storage NVMe drives to acheive lower latency.

 In July 2020 the RAID controller failed on one of the servers rendering it inactive.
-This could have caused serious problems for our Epix customers and potentially severe data losses, affecting 20 customers.
+This could have caused serious problems for Epix customers and potentially severe data losses.